Skip to content

 In Their Own Words

 “I had a great time in Japan!
-The country is so beautiful, and the train system was easy to understand so traveling was simple and fun.
+The country is so beautiful, and the train system was easy to understand, so traveling was simple and fun.
 I also made a ton of friends, and the classes were interesting.
 I'm really glad I went during the spring semester because the cherry blossoms were so pretty!”

 Arielle Westcott, English Major